bking-r7/interview-todo/README.md

 ## Code Changes
 A few things aren't hooked up or are broken, we will walk through getting these resolved.
 Files to review for required changes

 1 - TodoList.js

 2 - Filters.js

+Obviously the other files can be used as context and reference

 ## Tests
 In the file TodoList.test.js, we need to write a test to ensure that the list of todo items are being rendered.